trezor/trezor-suite/packages/styles/README.md

-# Styling lib
+# @trezor/styles

 Fully fledged library to provide best DX for writing styles.
 In core it uses library `fela` which seems like a good choice for quality, simplicity, performance.
 I strongly recommend reading [Fela docs](https://fela.js.org/docs/latest/intro/getting-started), especially sections [Motivation](https://fela.js.org/docs/latest/intro/motivation) and [Principles](https://fela.js.org/docs/latest/intro/principles).
 Big thanks to [wafflepie](https://github.com/wafflepie) for birth of this lib and inspiration.

 ## Motivation and benefits

-1. Platform and framework agnostic - This lib is platform agnostic it can be used with small effort nearly everywhere and with anything.
+1. Platform and framework agnostic - This lib is platform agnostic and can be used with small effort nearly everywhere and with anything.
-2. Easy setup - There is no additional setup or plugin needed for your editor, compiler, linter...
+1. Easy setup - There is no additional setup or plugin needed for your editor, compiler, linter...
-3. Strongly typed in TypeScript - Whole library + package `@trezor/theme` is strongly typed, so it will prevent most of mistakes that could results in bugs (forgetting units, invalid properties names...).
+1. Strongly typed in TypeScript - Whole library + package `@trezor/theme` is strongly typed, so it will prevent many bugs (forgetting units, invalid property names...).
 Another benefit of strong types is perfectly working autocomplete and IntelliSense.
-4. Natural syntax - Based on standard JS object syntax, very similar to React Native.
+1. Natural syntax - Based on standard JS object syntax, very similar to React Native.
 This allows library to use full potential of CSS-in-JS without compromises (like ugly mixins etc.).
-5. Fast and small - Minimal bundle size and very high performance.
+1. Fast and small - Minimal bundle size and very high performance.
-6. Great developer experience - Created with DX as main focus point.
-Perfectly working IntelliSense, every utils just one param away with minimum need of extra imports, clean declarative syntax for dynamic conditional styles, RTL support, code snippets...
+1. Great developer experience - Created with DX as main focus point.
+Perfectly working IntelliSense, every util just one param away with minimum need of extra imports, clean declarative syntax for dynamic conditional styles, RTL support, code snippets...

 ## Installation